davideas/FlexibleAdapter/README.md

 **2015.07.03**
 - Added new method _updateItem()_
 - Deprecated _removeSelection()_ -> Use _toggleSelection()_ instead!
-- In _clearSelection_ removed call to _notifyDataSetChanged()_.
+- In _clearSelection_ removed call to _notifyDataSetChanged()_
-- Improved others methods.
+- Improved others methods
-- Added more comments.
+- Added more comments

 **2015.06.19**
 - Added **Mode** for Multi and Single fixed selection.
 The Multi selection was already active, but the Single fixed selection mode still not.